Mind and Body Practices for Fibromyalgia: What the Science Says

 Balneotherapy (Hydrotherapy)

-There is some qualitative evidence that suggests that balneotherapy (hydrotherapy) may provide small improvement in pain and health-related quality of life for patients with fibromyalgia syndrome.
+There is some limited evidence that suggests that balneotherapy (hydrotherapy) may provide small improvement in pain and health-related quality of life for patients with fibromyalgia.

 - Balneotherapy is generally considered safe.
 A few mild side effects (i.e., slight flushing) have been reported.